-Note: The Clinical Science Doctorate (CScD) in Medical Speech-Language Pathology is currently undergoing revision and will not be accepting students for the 2019-2020 academic year.
+Note: The Doctor of Clinical Science (CScD) in Medical Speech-Language Pathology is currently undergoing revision.

 All students enrolled in the Post Masters CScD program are required to complete 87 credits (including CCC-SLP waiver).
 Courses are chosen with the advisor and a Plan of Study will be developed to design an in-depth program of study taking into account student's previous academic preparation and experience.

 Please note that you will have required classes each Summer term in the program.
 Most of our courses are only offered once per academic year.
 If a student fails to successfully complete a course, the student must retake the course the next academic year.
 Furthermore, this may also prevent the student from registering for the advanced-level courses and delay the date of graduation.